 - Lift the cast iron.
 Do not push it when you want to change its location on your stove.
 Pushing it back and forth can easily create scratches on the glass.

 - Do not fill your cast-iron skillet to the brim.
 The weight of the iron skillet is already heavy as a standard 12-inch cast-iron skillet weighs 7 to 9 pounds on average.
 The 10-inch skillet they have weighs anywhere between 4 to 6 pounds on average.
 Their largest pan can weigh as heavy as 11 to 13 pounds alone.
-Then you add to it the weight of the content which may put a lot of weight to your glass top stove.
+Then you add to it the weight of the content which may put a lot of weight on your glass top stove.
 Yes, the stove can carry the weight but the danger is when you drop the cast iron on top that may cause it to break or crack.

 - Use cooking mitts when lifting the cast iron.
 You may use gloves to lift cookware to and from the glass top stove to ensure that your hands are well protected from the heat and there is no danger of accidentally dropping the pan on the glass.